 Manipulation checks become especially important when the manipulation of the independent variable turns out to have no effect on the dependent variable.
 Imagine, for example, that you exposed participants to happy or sad movie music-intending to put them in happy or sad moods-but you found that this had no effect on the number of happy or sad childhood events they recalled.
 This could be because being in a happy or sad mood has no effect on memories for childhood events.
 But it could also be that the music was ineffective at putting participants in happy or sad moods.
 A manipulation check-in this case, a measure of participants' moods-would help resolve this uncertainty.
 If it showed that you had successfully manipulated participants' moods, then it would appear that there is indeed no effect of mood on memory for childhood events.
-But if it showed that you did not successfully manipulate participants' moods, then it would appear that you need a more effective manipulation to answer your research question.
+But if it showed that you did not successfully manipulate participants' moods, then it would appear that you did not successfully manipulate participants.